Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries: Why do parties engage in negative campaigning?

+Panel (b) compares the average share of negative tweets posted during election periods---defined as the three months prior to an election---with tweets posted outside such periods.
+Here the pattern is less uniform.
+In many countries, negativity is somewhat higher during election periods, but the size of the difference varies substantially across contexts, and in a few cases the pattern reverses.
+This suggests that election proximity may intensify negative campaigning, but in a more contingent and context-dependent way than the cabinet--opposition distinction.
+The figure should therefore be read as a descriptive complement to the multivariate analysis below, which estimates these relationships while accounting for other party characteristics.

 We now turn to the inferential results, presented in Table \ref{table:coefficients}.
-Regarding party-level characteristics, there is strong evidence that government participation is associated with a lower use of negative campaigning.
-On average, governing parties engage in negative campaigning 7 percentage points less than opposition parties.
-Given that the government status variable reflects only parties' status in 2019, while the Twitter data spans 2017--2022, this likely captures a broader incumbency effect.
-This finding is consistent with previous research suggesting that incumbents are more risk-averse, preferring to highlight their governing record rather than attack rivals, as they face greater reputational costs from negative campaigning.
-In contrast, challenger parties are less constrained and thus more inclined to employ negative rhetoric against mainstream competitors.
-This confirms hypothesis H1.
+Because the validated-language subset provides the most conservative test of our argument, we treat effects that are statistically robust there as our strongest findings, while effects that emerge only in the full sample are interpreted as suggestive rather than definitive.
+With regard to party-level characteristics, there is strong evidence that government participation is associated with lower levels of negative campaigning.
+On average, parties holding cabinet office engage in negative campaigning approximately 7--8 percentage points less than opposition parties.
+Consistent with previous research, governing parties appear more risk-averse, tending to emphasize their governing record rather than attack opponents, as they face greater reputational and coalition-related costs from negative campaigning.
+Challenger parties, by contrast, are less constrained and more inclined to adopt negative rhetoric.
+These findings support hypothesis H1.

-Parties positioned further from the ideological center are likewise more prone to negativity.
-This confirms hypothesis H2.
-This association holds across both ends of the political spectrum and likely reflects lower coalition potential and a strategic emphasis on critique over cooperation.
-However, when ideology is measured using the left--right scale (Model 2), right-wing parties appear slightly more inclined toward negative campaigning, though the effect is modest and less robust.
-(See the supplementary material for standardized beta coefficients.)

-Populist parties also exhibit a higher tendency to engage in negative campaigning, using such strategies approximately 2 percentage points more than non-populist parties.
-This is in line with expectations that populist actors use divisive, anti-elite rhetoric to draw sharp distinctions between themselves and establishment parties, reinforcing their outsider appeal.
-This confirms hypothesis H3.